AMICI-dev/AMICI/doc/glossary.rst

     SBML
         The `Systems Biology Markup Language <http://sbml.org/>`_ is a commonly used format for specifying systems biology models.

+    simulation periods
+        In AMICI a model simulation may consist of multiple periods:

+        * A :term:`pre-equilibration` period, which is used to simulate the system until it reaches :term:`steady state`.
+        * A :term:`pre-simulation` period, which is used to simulate the system for a fixed time before the main simulation.
+        * The main simulation period.
+        * A :term:`post-equilibration` period, to simulate the system until it reaches :term:`steady state`.

+        The main simulation and post-equilibration periods are the only periods for which output timepoints can be specified and during which measurements are assumed to be taken.

+        (Non-fixed) model parameters (:math:`p`) are the same throughout those periods, but different sets of :term:`fixed parameters` (:math:`k`) can be specified for each period, except for post-equilibration, which always uses the fixed parameters of the main simulation period.

+    steady state
+        In AMICI, a model is considered to be at steady state if the time derivative of the state variables is zero, up to the specified tolerances, even if there are discontinuities in the model (e.g., due to events) that may change the model state at a later time point.

     SUNDIALS
         `SUNDIALS <https://computing.llnl.gov/projects/sundials/>`_: